Veldars/sigfox-parser/README.md

 * float : parameters are the length in bits of the value, which can be either 32 or 64 bits, and optionally the endianness for multi-bytes floats.
 Default is big endian.
 Decoding is done according to the IEEE 754 standard.
 * uint (unsigned integer) : parameters are the number of bits to include in the value, and optionally the endianness for multi-bytes integers.
 Default is big endian.
 * int (signed integer) : parameters are the number of bits to include in the value, and optionally the endianness for multi-bytes integers.
 Default is big endian.
+* hex (hexadecimal) : parameters are the length in bits of the value(always 8 for now)

 _(cfr.
 Sigfox documentation)_